webver/autoware_reference_design/docs/System-Requirements/Overall-Specification/Parity-Requirements/index.md

 ### CPU Architecture Parity

-The parity of the processor implementation including the micro architecture and the clock speed, etc.
+The parity of the processor implementation including the microarchitecture and the clock speed, etc.

 ### ISA Parity